Who can come for a meal?

 What other services do you provide?

 We’ve always got a lot going on in and around the Soup Kitchen.
 We run the Soup Hub Monday, Wednesday and Friday, providing a space for guests to come and use computers for free.
 Here volunteers help with writing CVs and cover letters.
-We also take a number of our guests fishing on Mondays to bring kai back to our kitchen.

 How can I help?